 The Independent Living and Carers’ Partnership Enquiry Line and Information Service - 020 7346 6800 - which is managed by Age UK Lambeth provides a comprehensive information and advice service, including form-filling, on a wide range of subjects of importance to older and disabled people and carers, including benefits, pensions, health and disability, transport and mobility and housing.
 The service also delivers weekly advice surgeries in five locations around the borough.

 Other Lambeth advice services

 Citizens Advice Merton and Lambeth, working with the Lambeth Advice Network and Lambeth Council, has reorganised general social welfare advice services into a new service called One Lambeth Advice.

 DASL works closely with One Lambeth Advice and the main independent advice agencies in the borough which form the Lambeth Advice Network.
 These agencies are:

 Together, these agencies provide a wide range of legal advice services.
 If you contact the Independent Living and Carers’ Partnership or DASL Enquiry Lines and we are not able to take on new casework or you need more specialist legal advice than we can provide we will usually be able to identify the actions you will need to take to deal with your issue and can refer you to other relevant services including agencies which are members of the Lambeth Advice Network.

 Every Pound Counts

 Lambeth Council’s Every Pound Counts campaign helps older people, disabled people and carers to claim welfare benefits and tax credits.
-The Lambeth Resolve team is providing welfare benefits advice to older and disabled people as part of the Every Pound Counts service.
-Find out more about how this service can help you get the welfare benefits and tax credits to which you are entitled here
+Find out more about how Every Pound Counts can help you get the welfare benefits and tax credits to which you are entitled.